Announcing Crispy Hash Brown Taco Shells have now hit the breakfast scene. In fact, they're making breakfast even better now.

-How many things could we possibly list that go great with potatoes?
+How many things could we possibly list that goes great with potatoes?

-Crispy Hash Brown Taco Shells s would work “Only” great with pretty much anything you could want to stuff them with 🙂 The potato was first domesticated in the region of modern-day southern Peru and extreme northwestern Bolivia between 8000 and 5000 BC.
+Crispy Hash Brown Taco Shells s would work "Only" great with pretty much anything you could want to stuff them with 🙂 The potato was first domesticated in the region of modern-day southern Peru and extreme northwestern Bolivia between 8000 and 5000 BC.
 It has since spread around the world and become a staple crop in many countries.
-Cultivation of potatoes in South America may go back 10,000 years
+The cultivation of potatoes in South America may go back 10,000 years.

 In a large mixing bowl add all ingredients and combine together